mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `token_lock_supply`

 Lock the circulating supply for the token.
 THIS IS IRREVERSIBLE.

-Tokens that can be locked will lose the ability to mint/unmint them
+Once locked, tokens lose the ability to be minted/unminted.

 Parameters: